PNC Refinance Review

 PNC Refinance Basics

 PNC offers both fixed-rate and variable-rate refinancing and consolidation.
 Loan repayment length is limited to either a 10-year term or a 15-year term.
-Interest Rates with PNC start at 4.49% for their variable-rate loans and 5.39% for their fixed-rate loans.
+Interest Rates with PNC start at 4.98% for their variable-rate loans and 5.39% for their fixed-rate loans.
+These are nearly double the current best rates on the market.

 Borrowers are able to refinance a minimum of $10,000 in student loans, up to a maximum of $75,000.
 Like most other refinance lenders, PNC does not charge any loan origination fees or prepayment penalties.